Arthroscopy - Knee

 MENISCUS

 Ans: Meniscus is a thick fibrocartilaginous tissue inside the knee joint.
 There are two menisci in the knee joint.
-They function as shock absorbers and getting smooth knee movements in the knee joint.
+They function as shock absorbers and get smooth knee movements in the knee joint.

 2. What happens if one gets a meniscal tear?

 Ans: Meniscal tear is the most common injury to the knee.
-A tear in meniscus presents as pain in the knee joint on weight bearing, locking of the knee joint while walking, or simply pain with swelling.
+A tear in the meniscus presents as pain in the knee joint on weight-bearing, locking of the knee joint while walking, or simply pain with swelling.

 3. What is the treatment for Meniscal Tear?

-Ans: There are various kinds of techniques available and is dependent on the area of a tear over the meniscus.
-Repair technique is based on the tear pattern.
+Ans: There are various kinds of techniques available and are dependent on the area of a tear over the meniscus.
+The repair technique is based on the tear pattern.

 5. Do I get arthritis if my meniscus is removed?

-Ans: Arthritis can occur after 10-15 years if the meniscus is removed completely but nowadays meniscus preserved to the maximum with the latest techniques of repair or partial meniscectomy to prevent secondary arthritis.
+Ans: Arthritis can occur after 10-15 years if the meniscus is removed completely, but nowadays meniscus is preserved to the maximum with the latest techniques of repair or partial meniscectomy to prevent secondary arthritis.

 TOTAL KNEE REPLACEMENT

-Ans: In osteoarthritis of the knee, the worn out ends of the femur and tibial ends are replaced with metal implants and a plastic insert is put in between the metal implants.
-This surgery restores the normal alignment of the leg and allows the patient to have a pain free walking.
+Ans: In osteoarthritis of the knee, the worn-out ends of the femur and tibial ends are replaced with metal implants and a plastic insert is put in between the metal implants.
+This surgery restores the normal alignment of the leg and allows the patient to have pain-free walking.

 2. Who would require knee replacement?